Grounding of MV Bosphorus

 4 | Safety margin gained

-• Prompt correction keeps track inside dredged limits—avoids contact, tug assistance, and delay.
+• Prompt correction keeps track inside dredged limits—avoiding tug assistance, delays and surveys.

 Take-home message

-Bosphorus grounded because a simple wheel-direction mistake went unnoticed for a few seconds.
-Helm Order Monitor’s WRONG HELM banner, reinforced by a brief sound signal, would have surfaced that mismatch instantly, giving the bridge team the clear prompt needed to correct the helm and stay safely in the channel.
+A simple wheel‑direction mistake went unnoticed for a few seconds.
+HOM’s WRONG HELM banner—reinforced by a short sound signal—would have surfaced that mistake instantly and given the bridge team a clear prompt to correct the helm and stay safely in the channel.

 Wrong helm